robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 - composition is _~~when you put a thing in a thing and then it’s a thing then~~_ combining code

-- describes the object graph at runtime
+- describes the runtime object graph/call stack

 ^ Subclassing is immediately familiar: a subclass inherits its superclass’ interface & implementation.
 That makes subclassing convenient both for grouping similar things together under a shared interface, and for sharing the superclass’ functionality between multiple subclasses.